Home > Virtualization FAQ

 Does Microsoft support virtualization software from other companies?Microsoft only supports Microsoft's products.
 You will need to contact the provider of non-Microsoft virtualization software for support on their software.

-If a software company validates Windows Server 2012, are earlier versions of Windows Server supported?When a vendor validates their virtualization solution with Windows Server 2012, then Windows Server 2008 R2, Windows Server 2008 R2, Windows Server 2008 and Windows Server 2003 SP2 and subsequent service packs are also supported.
+If a software company validates Windows Server 2012 R2, are earlier versions of Windows Server supported?When a vendor validates their virtualization solution with Windows Server 2012 R2, then Windows Server 2012, Windows Server 2008 R2, Windows Server 2008 and Windows Server 2003 SP2 and subsequent service packs are also supported.

 A virtualization solution provider claims to support Windows NT4 and earlier service packs of Windows 2000 Server and Windows Server 2003.
-Are these earlier operating systems supported through SVVP?No. Microsoft supports Windows Server 2012, Windows Server 2008 R2, Windows Server 2008 and Windows Server 2003 SP2 and subsequent service packs.
+Are these earlier operating systems supported through SVVP?No. Microsoft supports Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2, Windows Server 2008 and Windows Server 2003 SP2 and subsequent service packs.

 Is a validated virtualization product required to expose to the Windows operating system and applications running in a virtual machine that the 'machine' or system environment is virtual?